sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The strategy focuses on transformative and innovative aspects, and recognises open standards and OSS as catalysts for change.
 In addition, it leverages initiatives in other GC departments/agencies and helps shape the conditions for OSS development and government innovation.
-This chapter sets out the key reasons and principles underlying the new strategy.
+This section sets out the key reasons and principles underlying the new strategy.

 ### Progress towards digital autonomy

-Change is a constant the department has to continuously take into account when acquiring and developing software based solutions to offer services to its citizens.
+Change is a constant ESDC has to continuously take into account when acquiring and developing software based solutions to offer services to its citizens.

 One high-level argument for an emphasis on open standards and OSS is made in the Prime Minister's mandate letter to the Minister of Digital Government: